 Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
-We strongly urge current and prospective investors to carefully consider the cautionary statements and risks contained in this report.
+We strongly urge current and prospective investors to carefully consider the cautionary statements and risks contained in this report. particularly the risks described under "Item 1A.
+Risk Factors" above.
 Such risks include, but are not limited to, the continued acceptance of the Company's distribution channel by vendors and customers, the timely availability and acceptance of new products, contribution of key vendor relationships and support programs, as well as factors that affect the software industry generally.